HMS Balfour: Actions

 In December 1944, Balfour was Senior Officer's ship in the 18th Escort Group, operating out of Greenock.
 On 10 January 1945 Cdr C Gwinner assumed command.
 By March–April 1945, Balfour had returned to the 1st Escort Group, operating out of Portsmouth against German submarines in the Channel.

 Disposal

-Following the end of the war, Balfour was returned to the United States under command of Lieutenant Commander J.D.Davey, transferring back to the US Navy at New York on 25 October 1945, and keeping the name Balfour.
+Post war, Balfour was returned to the United States under command of Lieutenant Commander J.D.Davey, transferring back to the US Navy at New York on 25 October 1945, and keeping the name Balfour.
 She was sold on 28 October 1946.